siddhantgoel/tornado-sqlalchemy/docs/index.rst

     >>>     id = Column(BigInteger, primary_key=True)
     >>>     username = Column(String(255), unique=True)

-And use the same `DeclarativeBase` object in the `env.py` file that alembic is using.
+And use the same :code:`DeclarativeBase` object in the :code:`env.py` file that alembic is using.

 For a complete usage example, refer to the `examples/tornado_web.py`_.